snowflakedb/native-apps-templates/streamlit-java/README.md

 ## Introduction

-This is the extended template for a Snowflake Native Apps project.
-This template is meant to serve as a way to guide developers towards a possible project structure on the basis on functionality, as well as indicate the contents of some common and useful files.
+This is an example template for a Snowflake Native Apps project which demonstrates the use of Java extension code and adding Streamlit code.
+This template is meant to guide developers towards a possible project structure on the basis on functionality, as well as indicate the contents of some common and useful files.

 # How to build/test this template
 ## Build the jar
 You need to build the Java application (module-add) to get the .jar file, assuming JDK and Maven are installed and properly configured.
 ```
-cd module-add/
+cd src/module-add/
 mvn clean install
 mvn package
 ```

-Similarly, you can also use your own build steps for any other languages supported by Snowflake that you wish to write your code in.
+Similarly, you can also use your own build steps for any other languages supported by Snowflake that you wish to write your code in, and any build automation tools you prefer.
 For more information on supported languages, visit [docs](https://docs.snowflake.com/en/developer-guide/stored-procedures-vs-udfs#label-sp-udf-languages).

 ## Run the app
 Create or update an Application Package in your Snowflake account, upload application artifacts to a stage in the application package, and create or update an Application instance based on the uploaded artifacts.